vladiim/mehakovic/marketing/_posts/2014-01-01-market-analysis.md

 ---
 layout: post
 title: Market analysis
-permalink: /services/market-analysis/index.html
+permalink: /services/market-analysis/
-tags: services, research, context
+tags: [services, research, context]
 ---

 ## Overview

-{{ post.title }} enables us to understand your business within the broader scope of the market within which it operates.
+{{ page.title }} enables us to understand your business within the broader scope of the market within which it operates.
 Within the analysis we review your business' market dynamics an identify broader macro-trends that can be exploited by yourself, competitors or up starts.

 ***

 ## The purpose

-During {{ post.title }} we answer:
+During {{ page.title }} we answer:

 * What are the dynamics of our business?
 * How is digital being used by our competitors?